lmoss6/bzan552/Case_2_-_NFL_Scores.md

     ## [10] {fav_margin_predicted=(7,14],
     ##       stadium_type=outdoor}        => {favorite_win=Yes} 0.1316645  0.8019802 1.217216  1215

 There were two new observations we made here.
 The first was that the number of rules had been reduced to 259, which is a smaller number than the original 1,963 rules.
 The second was that while this number was smaller, we still observed some redundancy in the results.
 This means that a rule may show up that is a subset of another rule, meaning that the larger rule is not really adding any more information.
-However, we addressed the redundancy to reduce the number of rules either further to a total of 19.
+However, we addressed the redundancy to reduce the number of rules even further to a total of 19.

 ``` r
 subset.matrix <- is.subset(rules.wins, rules.wins)